 Results are sustained beyond the life of the project when stakeholders in the community get involved and take ownership.
 Group work helps to strengthen communities so they can pool their resources.
 This collaboration also helps strengthen social cohesion and reduce inequalities.

-The CEP focuses on increased achievement of human rights, stronger leadership and improved livelihoods.
+The program focuses on increased achievement of human rights, stronger leadership and improved livelihoods.